One of the most difficult set of verses in the Bible to understand is found in Romans 11:25-26a:

 However, this approach also rules out the interpretation of “all Israel” as strictly an ethnic category.
 Such an interpretation introduces a confusion between the terminology of “all Israel” and “Jew” that fails to appreciate the distinction that Paul is trying to make.
 By conflating these terms together, such a misleading interpretation emphasizes an aspect of ethnic Jewish salvation that was never intended by the Apostle Paul.
 Paul is not interested in drawing lines between Jew and Gentile with respect to salvation, nor is he suggesting that ethnic Jews have a different path to God, apart from Jesus.
 Instead, he sees Jews and Gentiles coming together to form the one people of God.

 Nevertheless, this approach does not negate the possibility of some future, mass conversion of ethnic Jews, as it appears to be taught in verse 25 of Romans 11.
-Paul appears to indicate that the partial hardening of national Israel will come to an end, once God has in fullness finished His work with the Gentiles, who will come in, implying that a great number of ethnic Jews will then finally recognize their Messiah.
-In fact, Paul’s use of the olive tree analogy (Romans 11:11-24) by itself is sufficient to make the case that a great national conversion of ethnic Israel is part of God’s “End Times” program.
+Paul indicates that the partial hardening of national Israel will come to an end, once God has in fullness finished His work with the Gentiles, who will come in, implying that a great number of ethnic Jews will then finally recognize their Messiah.
+In fact, Paul’s use of the olive tree analogy (Romans 11:11-24), by itself, is sufficient to make the case that a great national conversion of ethnic Israel is part of God’s “End Times” program.
 Unbelieving Israel is pruned off as dead branches to make a way for believing Gentiles, who in turn make unbelieving Israel jealous, who are then grafted back into the olive tree again when they believe.
 Nothing else in our discussion of Romans 11:25-26a needs to change this.

 Unfortunately, this analysis does not quite help us to sort the thorny matters like the millennium, the theological status of secular Zionism, or the fulfillment of the land promises to a future believing Israel.
 We would have to expand our look if we intend to handle those issues.
-But it does caution us to stay away from extreme views that would manipulate and misconstrue the Apostle Paul’s teaching about the hope that God has for national Israel with respect to salvation.
+But it does caution us to stay away from extreme views that would manipulate and misconstrue the Apostle Paul’s teaching about the hope that God has for national Israel, with respect to salvation.

 1. A good summary of these various arguments can be found in John Stott’s Romans: God’s Good News for the World, pp. 302-308.↩